mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## The challenge of capturing video

-Keyboard forwarding isn't so useful if you can't see the what's happening on the screen.
+Keyboard forwarding isn't so useful if you can't see what's happening on the screen.
 My obvious next step was to find a way to capture my server's display output in the Pi and render it in the browser.

 My first attempt at video capture was to use the [Lenkeng LKV373A HDMI extender](https://amzn.to/3cxrYfI).
 Daniel Kučera (aka [danman](https://blog.danman.eu/)) did an excellent job [reverse engineering](https://blog.danman.eu/new-version-of-lenkeng-hdmi-over-ip-extender-lkv373a/) this device.
 It was available from Chinese merchants on eBay for around $40, so it seemed like my best option.

 {{<img src="lkv373a.jpg" alt="Photo of Lenkeng LKV373A HDMI extender" caption="The [Lenkeng LKV373A HDMI extender](https://amzn.to/3cxrYfI) was my first attempt at HDMI video capture." maxWidth="600px">}}

 Capturing video was tricky because the LKV373A transmitter isn't a video capture device.
-Its intended purpose is to pair with LKV373A receiver that converts the network video stream back to an HDMI signal and plugs into a TV or monitor.
+Its intended purpose is to pair with an LKV373A receiver that converts the network video stream back to an HDMI signal and plugs into a TV or monitor.
 In danman's investigation, he discovered a way to intercept and capture the video stream, but the LKV373A speaks a non-standard protocol that few video tools understand.

 Fortunately, danman [contributed a patch to ffmpeg](https://ffmpeg.org/pipermail/ffmpeg-devel/2017-May/211607.html) that handles the LKV377A's goofy behavior, so I was able to render the stream using ffmpeg's video player: